-Approximately 10,569 square feet of retail, commercial co-working space, or other nonresidential uses are proposed on the ground floor of Building A fronting on Chain Bridge Road.
-This location is ideal for the retail component of this project as it will be very close to other commercial uses found on Chain Bridge Road.
+Although not directly encouraged by the Small Area Plan at this location, approximately 10,796 square feet of retail, commercial co-working space, or other nonresidential uses are proposed on the ground floor of Building A fronting on Chain Bridge Road.
+This location is the most suitable for the retail component of this project as it will be very close to other commercial uses found on Chain Bridge Road.
 It will also provide convenient access for customers coming from the Judicial Complex and the center of Old Town to the north.
 A retail entrance is proposed on the northwest corner of Building A, the commercial co-working entry is proposed on the southwest corner of Building A, and the residential lobby entrance is proposed in between the retail and commercial entrances.

 An amenity courtyard for residents Building A will be provided in the center of the building and an expanded sidewalk on Chain Bridge will be dedicated for easier travel for the public.
-As recommended in the Small Area Plan, Building A will be five (5) stories in height (60 feet maximum) on Chain Bridge Road.
+As recommended in the Small Area Plan, Building A will be five (5) stories in height on Chain Bridge Road.

-Vehicular access to loading areas and the parking facilities for the two buildings will be provided via the new east west access drive that will be provided.
-Parking access will be provided via a vehicular entrance in Building B.
+Vehicular access to loading areas and the parking facilities for the two buildings will be provided via the new east-west access drive that will be provided.
+Parking garage access will be provided via a vehicular entrance in Building B.

 Building B will have its own residential lobby at its southeast corner facing University Drive.
 A large amenity courtyard for residents will be located in the center of the building.
-The height of Building B is five (5) stories (60 feet maximum) at the center of the Property, tapering down to four (4) stories along University Drive to provide for a better transition to the townhome communities further to the east.
-The step back area has been significantly increased since the last submission based on staff feedback.
+The height of Building B is five (5) stories at the center of the Property, tapering down to four (4) stories along University Drive to provide for a better transition to the townhome communities further to the east.
+The step back area has been significantly increased since the former applicant's last submission based on staff feedback.

-Both buildings will meet the Upper Story Residential/Mixed Use standards contained in Section 3.5.1.D of the Zoning Ordinance in terms of use, dimensional standards prescribed in Section 3.6.2 for lot area, yards, height, building coverage and lot coverage, except as stated in the next sentence below, and floor height for ground floor and upper stories.
-The Applicant is requesting Special Exception relief from the requirement that at least seventy-five (75%) of the floor area on the ground floor be used solely for nonresidential uses and from the maximum density requirement.
+Both buildings will meet the Upper Story Residential/Mixed Use standards contained in Section 3.5.1.D of the Zoning Ordinance in terms of use, dimensional standards prescribed in Section 3.6.2 for lot area, yards, building coverage and lot coverage, except as stated in the next sentence below, and floor height for ground floor and upper stories.
+The Applicant is requesting Special Exception relief from the requirement that at least seventy-five (75%) of the floor area on the ground floor be used solely for nonresidential commercial and retail uses and from the maximum density requirement.
 These requests are discussed below.

-The two buildings will be separated by the proposed "Greenway," a key feature of the Small Area Plan, that will run through the north-south center of the Property.
-This public pedestrian space is envisioned as being lined with trees and landscaping overlooked by unit balconies.
-The Greenway could be further activated by public visual art displays and is envisioned as a key connector to Old Town that will only grow in vibrancy as the office properties to the north also redevelop.
+The two buildings will be separated by the proposed "Greenway," a key feature of the Small Area Plan, which will run through the north-south center of the Property.
+This public pedestrian space is envisioned as being lined with trees and landscaping overlooked by unit balconies and windows.
+The Greenway could be further activated by public visual art displays and is envisioned as a key connector to Old Town that will only grow in vibrancy as the office properties to the north and south also redevelop.